 Once the main shoot has reached a height of 2.5m (8ft), pinch out the growing tip.
 Pinch out the growing tip of the side shoots when they are 40cm (16″) in length.

 The plants will start to fruit in July through to late September.
 Cucamelons are ready to pick when they are the size of olives or small grapes and are still firm.
 Leaving them on the plant longer can result in a slightly bitter flavour and a soggy texture.

-Cucamelons can also be treated like a perennial providing you with fruit year-after-year.
-In late autumn once the fruiting period is over, lift the cucamelon’s main radish like root and store in barely moist compost in a garage or shed over winter.
+Cucamelons can also be treated as a perennial providing you with fruit year-after-year.
+In late autumn once the fruiting period is over, lift the cucamelon’s main radish-like root and store in barely moist compost in a garage or shed over winter.
 Plant out again in early April to achieve early fruiting.

 How to Enjoy Your Cucamelons